 - Glossy and semi-glossy paints are more likely to reveal flaws sooner than flat finishes.

-4. Signs of deterioration or damage
+4. Visible Signs of Paint Damage or Deteoriation

-Once your exterior paint is showing visible signs of deterioration, it’s time to start repainting.
+Once your home’s exterior paint is showing visible signs of deterioration, it’s time to start repainting.
 To judge the paint’s condition, walk around the exterior of your home, looking for signs like these:

 - Scratches in the paint